Ynote/workshop-express-example/README.md

 ## Variables

-The following variables can be used to custom the app:
+The following environment variables can be used to custom the app:

 Variable | Requirement | Description | Default value
 --- | --- | ---  | ---